Data centre

 • Rooftop access using static lines, rail systems, and non-slip walkways that keep technicians securely attached and free to move.

-• Cooling tower and HVAC access with engineered stairs, guardrails, and platforms for safe, routine servicing.
+• Cooling tower and HVAC access with engineered stairs, guard rails, and platforms for safe, routine servicing.

 • Confined space solutions including rated ladders, hatches, and anchor points for safe entry and retrieval.